gp-seminar-series/gp-seminar-series.github.io/content/instructions.md

 +++
-title = "Virtual Seminar Series on Gaussian Processes, Spatiotemporal Modeling, and Decision-making Systems"
+title = "Virtual Seminar Series on Bayesian Decision-making and Uncertainty"
 +++

 # Instructions